MechanicOfTheSequence/nosedocs-new/a-list.md

 next, on thursday, I was walking down to friendly harbor.
 I was walking down the off-ramp to jerry murphy and I saw a girl in the car coming up the off-ramp.
 I think she was wearing blue.
 I could feel desire, so I want to invite her to join in if she wants to, as well.

 finally, yesterday I met a nice girl at the friendly harbor named luna that I could feel most of yesterday and quite a bit of last night, until I lost consciousness. if she would like to join in, I felt a pretty good conncetion to her (btw I love that "natural consequences" idea, too.
 I think I'm going to "borrow" it :)) [EDIT: I felt a little resistance after writing it, and then I woke up and felt less -- like it was ok, but I think it's ok to let this sit for a bit.
 TBD]

+### 2020-10-18 21:18

+just now I was listening to @[abe-now](2020-10-10 p1), and at around 41:00, there is a letter sent about a woman's 11yo daughter that has anxiety around following the rules. she feels good to me, and I was quite distracted by the feelings that I was receiving.
+I had to take a break from the workshop cause I couldn't concentrate.
+I'm back now and I decided I wanted to invite her to join if she wants to :)